Truck driver survives 70-foot plunge off an icy roadway as freezing weather snarls traffic across Midwest

-(CNN)A driver survived a 70-foot plunge off of a roadway in Wisconsin on Saturday.
+(CNN)A driver survived a 70-foot plunge off of a roadway Saturday and a Wisconsin Department of Transportation traffic camera recorded the dramatic scene.

-The Wisconsin Department of Transportation traffic camera recorded the dramatic scene as the pickup truck skidded off an interchange ramp in Milwaukee and plunged onto the roadway below.

 The incident is just one of many that have occurred across the Midwest where snow, sub-zero temperatures and freezing rain have created dangerous, icy roadway conditions.